Maryam-2496/Assignment-no-1_Maryam/README.md

-Cafeteria Management System – C++ Console Application Overview
+🍔 Cafeteria Management System – C++ Console Application Overview
-The Cafeteria Management System is a console-based application developed in C++ that simulates a real-world cafeteria environment.
-It allows customers to place orders, calculates itemized bills, records customer information, and generates sales reports.
-This project serves as a practical example for implementing fundamental C++ programming concepts and is ideal for academic use and beginner-level practice.
+The Cafeteria Management System is a simple yet effective C++ console-based application designed to streamline order management, billing, and sales reporting for a cafeteria.
+It supports multi-customer ordering, calculates itemized bills, tracks inventory sales, and generates weekly/monthly sales reports—all within a single session.

-Features
+🔧 Features
-Menu Display: Presents a list of food items with corresponding prices.

-Multi-Customer Support: Handles multiple customers in one program execution.

-Order Management: Accepts item selections and quantities from customers.
+📋 Menu-Driven Interface – Allows customers to view available items with dynamic pricing.

-Dynamic Billing: Calculates the total bill based on item prices and quantities.
+🧾 Itemized Billing – Calculates total price based on quantity and item selected.

+👥 Multi-Customer Support – Processes orders for multiple customers in a loop.

-Sales Reporting: Generates detailed weekly and monthly sales reports including total revenue and item-wise sales counts.
+📊 Sales Reporting – Generates detailed weekly and monthly sales reports for cafeteria performance insights.

+📈 Sales Tracking – Tracks how many times each item is sold per session.

-Customer Data Handling: Captures and logs customer names and phone numbers.
+☎️ Customer Info Logging – Records customer name and phone number for each transaction.

-System Flow
-1. Initialization
+🧠 How It Works
-The program begins by asking for the total number of customers to be served.
+The system prompts for the number of customers.

-2. Customer Interaction
-Prompts each customer to enter their name and phone number.

-Displays a menu with food items and prices.

-Accepts item selections and quantities.
+Each customer is guided through an ordering menu.

+The program records the customer's order and contact info.

-Calculates and displays the customer's total bill.
+After completing the order, it calculates the total bill.

-Offers an option to place additional orders.

-3. Sales Summary
-At the end of each customer session, the user can generate a Weekly or Monthly sales report showing:

-Items sold

-Total earnings

-4. Repeat or Exit
+Optionally, it generates a Weekly and/or Monthly sales report.

-The system allows the admin to continue serving more customers or exit the application.
+The admin can continue serving more customers or exit.

-Menu Items & Pricing
+📦 Menu Items & Prices
-Item ID	Item	Price (Rs.)
+Item No.	Item	Price (Rs.)
 1	Burger	250
 2	Pizza	800
 3	Fries	150